17 Christmas tree alternatives to try if you don’t want a traditional tree this year

 (Image credit: Stars for Europe)

-Christmas tree alternatives don't come much more fun for the kids than a homemade teepee!
+Christmas tree alternatives don't come much more fun for the kids than a homemade teepee.
 Create a simple wooden structure using wooden poles or foraged fallen branches that can be stripped down to create a seamless structure, tied together at the top to form a teepee-like structure.

 Adorn your quirky alternative Christmas tree with foraged foliage for a really natural look.
 You could choose to have foliage with decor attached to it, such as pine cones, dried fruit, and baubles.
 Or you could have just foliage without any accessories—choose ones with multiple different leaves, such as eucalyptus, for a really impressive look.
-Forage extra to use in your Christmas centerpiece for a pulled-together look.
+Forage extra to use in your Christmas centrepiece for a pulled-together look.

-7. Use a hanging wall frame
+6. Use a hanging wall frame

 hanging wooden Christmas tree alternative